 We run a draw every Wednesday costing just £2 a week to enter, and all our profits after expenses are given to local good causes as grants.

 We’re here to help the organisations that make our community a great place to live and work.
 We also support events and initiatives that make Penrith and the surrounding area an attractive and vibrant place to live and work.

 Penrith Lottery is run by a voluntary committee who meet once a month to assess grant applications, discuss development and strategy and review finances and membership figures.

-Richard Utting help start the lottery through the Penrith Chamber of Trade over 10 years ago and has acted as its Promoter ever since.
+Richard Utting helped start the lottery through Penrith Chamber of Trade in 2010 and has acted as its Promoter ever since.
 From small beginnings he has seen the lottery develop and is extremely proud in the way it has supported many local community groups and organisations, some of which would not have received help without it.